-ESD/EDC will allocate the \$750 million among the categories listed above and recognizes that eligible costs (defined below) incurred by the utility service providers and other eligible parties may exceed the total \$750 million fund.
+ESD/EDC will allocate \$735 million among the categories listed above and recognizes that eligible costs incurred by the utility service providers and other eligible parties may exceed the total \$750 million fund.
 The eligible cost categories are listed in order of reimbursement priority.
-In the event that eligible costs exceed allocated funds, eligible costs for emergency and temporary response will be addressed first, within the reallocation limits defined by the substantive amendment conditions on page 3.
-However, in all instances, ESD/EDC reserves the right to amend the allocation of funds as outlined herein, in consultation with LMDC.
+In the event that eligible costs exceed allocated funds, eligible costs for emergency and temporary response will be addressed first, with additional funding flowing upward from the lowest priority categories in which funds remain available.
+Upon the fulfillment of Category 1 requests, Category 2 will become the highest priority, with funds moving upward from the lowest available category to address requests in excess of the present allocation, and so forth, for Categories 3 and 4, as funds remain available.